Finesse/MicroDB/README.md

 $rows = $database->select('SELECT * FROM table WHERE name = ?
 LIMIT ?', [$name, $limit]);
 ```

 The database server replaces the placeholders (`?`s) safely with the given values.
-All the above methods accept the
+Almost all the above methods accept
-list of the bound values as the second argument.
+the list of the bound values as the second argument.

 You can also use named parameters: